-"Dakota," a young soldier on a pass in New York City, visits the famed Stage Door Canteen, where famous stars of the theatre and films appear and host a recreational center for servicemen during the war.
-Dakota meets a pretty young hostess, Eileen, and they enjoy the many entertainers and a growing romance.
-Written by
+"Dakota" Smith (William Terry), a young soldier on a pass in New York City, visits the famed Stage Door Canteen, where famous stars of the theatre and movies appear and host a recreational center for servicemen during the war.
+Dakota meets a pretty young hostess, Eileen Burke (Cheryl Walker), and they enjoy the many entertainers and a growing romance.

 Jim Beaver <email@example.com>

 Did You Know?

 Most of the cameo appearances in this movie were filmed at R.K.O.
 Radio Pictures studios in Culver City, California.
 But a few such as Benny Goodman

 's were filmed in New York City, the home of the real Stage Door Canteen, which was located on 44th Street.
 See more

 He knows what he's fighting for.
 He's fighting for the kind of world in which you and he can live together in happiness and peace and love.
 Don't ever think about quitting.
 Don't ever stop for a minute... working, fighting,praying until we've got that kind of a world.
 For you, for him, for your children... for the whole human race.
 Days without end.
 Amen.

 All rights granted by the American Theater Wing which gratefully acknowledges and credits the producers, stars and members of all the theatrical unions, guilds, crafts and associations for their participation in the creation and continuance of the original Stage Door Canteen.
 See more

 Many prints run at 93 minutes, cutting out many performances.
 See more